flooose/lunaryorn.github.io/pages/emacs.md

 title: My Emacs
 layout: page
 excerpt: |
-  I use GNU Emacs for most of my daily work and maintain a couple of Emacs packages.
+  I use Spacemacs for most of my daily work and maintain a couple of Emacs packages.
 ---

-I use [GNU Emacs][] for most of my daily work.
-You can find my configuration on [Github](https://github.com/lunaryorn/.emacs.d/), as a single init file based on [use-package][] with some additional libraries.
-My configuration requires Emacs trunk, and will not work on any stable Emacs release.
+I use [Spacemacs][], a [GNU Emacs] distribution, for most of my daily work, with some custom layers in my [dotfile][] repository.

-Most of it is just customisation for various packages, but there are some gems inside.
-Notably, I've spend some time to create a nice mode line, and there are quite elaborate configurations for AUCTeX/RefTeX, Haskell Modex, and Emacs Lisp.
-It's also quite tuned for OS X.

 I also maintain a couple of Emacs packages:

 - [Flycheck][] is an on-the-fly syntax checking extension, intended as replacement for Flymake, with better performance, more supported languages and